fireflyfif/shortcut-android-challenge/README.md

 - Provided portrait and landscape layout, as well as support for bigger screens (such as tablets).
 The app uses dimens that corresponds to each case, hence provide a better user experience.
 - Provided search options through the WebView that directly access the https://relevantxkcd.appspot.com/ url.
 The WebView was too large and it wasn't fitting the screen at first, so it needed adjustments.
 In order for the user to search by providing either a comic number or text the JavaScrip had to be enabled on the WebView.
 The result from the search is provided in a link that when clicked loads a new url with the comic image.
 While it's not yet ideal, it's still functional.
 - Comics can be shared by providing the link to the current comic's image.
+- Tested the logic of the Repository in earlier version.

 ## Libraries
 - [Support Libraries](https://developer.android.com/topic/libraries/support-library/)